Exiv2/exiv2/msvc2005/ReadMe.txt

 1    Build Instructions

 1.1  Tools
-     This has been tested with the "Pro" versions of VS 2005/08/10 Express editions don't support 64 bit builds, however it is possible to build 32 bit libraries with "Express".
+     This has been tested with the "Pro" versions of VS 2005/08/10/12 Some Express editions don't support 64 bit builds however it is  possible to build 32 bit libraries with "Express".
      See notes below about DevStudio Express and building only Win32 or x64 builds

 1.2  Install zlib and expat sources.